 Facebook may be blocked in China, but that doesn’t stop young people from wasting away their lives online just like we do in the West!

-Inside this online universe, an interesting phenomenon has occurred: Chinese internet slang.
+Inside this online universe, an interesting phenomenon has occurred: Chinese internet slang, number slang.

 Let’s look at the concept of number slang in more detail, and then we’ll explore some popular examples.